-What do you do if you or a loved one has been arrested for a theft or shoplifting?
-Because of the substantial consequences in any theft case, your first step is to contact trusted and experienced Los Angeles Theft Attorney Gregory Caplan to determine if your case may qualify for an early intervention option, such as APPS.
+What do you do if you or a loved one has been arrested for shoplifting or theft?
+Step 1 is to call trusted & experienced Los Angeles Theft Attorney to see if you may qualify for early intervention options.

 Common Los Angeles Theft Charges

-Many prosecuting agencies in Los Angeles County offer a first-time offender program for shoplifting cases if a person has no previous record and if the value is less than $100.
+Many prosecuting agencies in LA County offer a 1st-time offender program for shoplifting cases if the value is less than $75.
 These programs are not highly publicized, and many of these options must be requested immediately after a person is arrested, prior to a case being filed in court.

 LOS ANGELES THEFT ATTORNEY

-If you have been accused of theft, you need the trusted and experienced Los Angeles Theft Attorney who understands effective and innovative approaches.
-The one who emphasizes creative resolutions for his clients in theft cases, and provides personal attention for his clients.
-That attorney is Gregory Caplan.
+If you have been accused of theft or shoplifting you need a trusted and experienced Los Angeles Theft Attorney who understands effective and innovative approaches - one who emphasizes creative resolutions for his clients, and provides personal attention.

-Gregory Caplan understands how a theft case, such as shoplifting, can have long-term consequences, such as a bar to future employment, and significant negative immigration consequences for non-citizens.
-He works tirelessly for clients with theft cases, focusing on all available alternatives.
+I understand how a theft case, such as shoplifting, can have long-term consequences, such as a bar to future employment, & significant immigration consequences for non-citizens.
+I work tirelessly for clients with these cases, focusing on all available alternatives.

-If your case is in the SFV, see Mr. Caplan's resources at: San Fernando Valley Shoplifting Attorney and
+If your case is in the SFV, see resources at: San Fernando Valley Shoplifting Attorney and Burbank Shoplifting Attorney.

 *Theft-related resolutions depend on specific case details.

 Copyright © 2016-7 Law Offices of George Kita.
 All Rights Reserved